auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 * C = circumstances
 * V = voluntary actions

-S - "The hedonic treadmill, also known as hedonic adaptation, is the observed tendency of humans to quickly return to a relatively stable level of happiness despite major positive or negative events or life changes," [hedonic adaptation - Wikipedia](https://en.wikipedia.org/wiki/Hedonic_treadmill), "Hedonic adaptation is a process or mechanism that reduces the effective impact of emotional events.
+Set point - "The hedonic treadmill, also known as hedonic adaptation, is the observed tendency of humans to quickly return to a relatively stable level of happiness despite major positive or negative events or life changes," [hedonic adaptation - Wikipedia](https://en.wikipedia.org/wiki/Hedonic_treadmill), "Hedonic adaptation is a process or mechanism that reduces the effective impact of emotional events.
 Generally, hedonic adaptation involves a happiness "set point", whereby humans generally maintain a constant level of happiness throughout their lives, despite events that occur in their environment.
 The process of hedonic adaptation is often conceptualized as a treadmill, since one must continually work to maintain a certain level of happiness."

 Many of the things we think will make us happy will only lead to a fleeting, temporary happiness which we adapt to.
 Anything you are searching for that will be static and unchanging will eventually not bring you happiness.
 We evolved this way because content creatures often become stagnant and don't grow.